 The ADX line tracks the magnitude of price movements, while the DMI lines indicate the trend direction.
 A rising ADX line above 25 indicates a strong trend, while a falling ADX line suggests that the trend is weakening.
 Meanwhile, a DI+ reading above DI- indicates an uptrend.

-I have indicated the DI+ and DI- crossovers in the chart above and the impact of the ADX strength on the price trend.
+I have indicated the DI+ and DI- crossovers in the chart above, as well as the impact of ADX strength on the price trend.

 Traders can use this information to determine whether to buy or sell to exploit the current trend.
 This indicator also helps traders identify when to close positions as the trend weakens.
 As such, it is an excellent tool for entry and exit points on trades.

-Based on my testing, an excellent volatility indicator on Tradingview is Relative Volatility.
-This indicator measures the fluctuations in price and compares it to past volatility.
-When Relative Volatility is high, this suggests that the market is experiencing increased levels of volatility, making it a great tool for traders looking to enter or exit positions.
+Based on my testing, Relative Volatility is an excellent volatility indicator on TradingView.
+This indicator measures price fluctuations and compares them to past volatility.
+When Relative Volatility is high, it suggests the market is experiencing heightened volatility, making it a useful tool for traders looking to enter or exit positions.
 The Relative Volatility indicator also helps traders identify when prices are likely to reverse direction, allowing them to take advantage.

 Try Relative Volatility on TradingView

 The Relative Volatility Index (RVI) is an excellent indicator for gauging market volatility.
 It measures price fluctuations relative to past volatility, giving traders a clearer indication of potential entry and exit points.
-The RVI is plotted on the chart, ranging from 0 to 100, with higher values indicating increased levels of volatility.
-When the RVI is above 50, it suggests that the volatility is to the upside, and a potential buy signal may exist.
-Conversely, when the RVI falls below 50, it signals that there may be an opportunity to sell.
+The RVI is plotted on the chart, ranging from 0 to 100, with higher values indicating greater volatility.
+When the RVI is above 50, it suggests volatility is to the upside and that a potential buy signal may exist.
+Conversely, when the RVI falls below 50, it may signal an opportunity to sell.
 Additionally, traders can use this indicator to identify overbought and oversold conditions to make more informed decisions.

 The Average True Range (ATR) is one of the most established market volatility indicators on TradingView.
 This indicator considers both the magnitude and direction of price movements and expresses them as oscillators.
 The ATR values range from 0 to infinity, with higher values indicating increased volatility.

-Traders can use this information to identify increasing volatility in a stock because volatility is a day trader’s best friend.
-However, the ATR will not indicate trend direction, simply the magnitude of potential price movements.
+Traders can use this information to identify rising volatility in a stock, as volatility is a day trader’s best friend.
+However, the ATR will not indicate the direction of the trend; it will simply indicate the magnitude of potential price movements.

-The technical rating indicator in TradingView is one of the best signal indicators for identifying potential entry and exit points on trades using 11 different technical indicators.
+The technical rating indicator in TradingView is one of the best indicators for identifying potential entry and exit points in trades, using 11 different technical indicators.
 The Blue bars are buy signals, and the red bars are sell signals.

 The technical rating indicator combines moving average and oscillator technical signals, including Moving Averages, Ichimoku Cloud, Stochastic, Commodity Channel Index, Average Directional Index, Awesome Oscillator, Momentum, MACD, Williams Percent Range, Bulls and Bears Power, and the Ultimate Oscillator.

-Plotting the technical rating indicator as a histogram underneath the price chart allows you to visualize how the price is doing based on 11 different indicators.
+Plotting the technical rating indicator as a histogram beneath the price chart lets you visualize price performance across 11 indicators.
 You can also change the timeframe in the settings panel to adjust the sensitivity.
 The table in the bottom right of the chart also indicates the oscillator’s buy and sell status and moving average signals for the short, medium, and long term.

-The automated chart pattern recognition algorithms are the best support and resistance indicators on TradingView.
-There are 15 chart pattern types that you can overlay on the chart to save you time spotting the patterns.
-The chart pattern indicators also provide excellent support, resistance levels, and price targets for each breakout.
+The automated chart pattern recognition algorithms are the best support-and-resistance indicators on TradingView.
+There are 15 chart pattern types you can overlay on the chart to save time spotting them.
+The chart pattern indicators also provide excellent support and resistance levels, as well as price targets for each breakout.

 In the chart above, I have mapped the following patterns: Rectangles, Triple Bottom, Falling Wedges, and Rising Wedges.
 Chart pattern recognition in TradingView is one of my favorite indicators.